naka53/alpha/README.md

 # alpha
-alpha is a simple linux kernel module (arm64) to DoS attack the TrustZone.
-He erases the smc_handle function of the kernel to block calls to the TrustZone.
+alpha is a simple kernel rootkit (Linux arm64) to DoS attack the TrustZone.
+He erases the smc_handle function of the kernel to block calls to the SMC instruction.

 ### __arm_smccc_smc (include/linux/arm-smccc.h)